-GenesisCare delivers treatment to people with cancer and heart disease, the two largest disease burdens globally.
-We are committed to leading the change in how care is given and are currently leading or participating in more than 150 clinical trials.
+During the Reporting Period, GenesisCare delivered treatment to people with cancer and heart disease, the two largest disease burdens globally.
+We are committed to leading the change in how care is given and are currently leading or participating in more than 170 clinical trials.

-The organisation employs or otherwise engages more than 5,500 highly trained physicians, healthcare professionals and support staff across Australia, UK, Europe, and the U.S. Every year GenesisCare's clinical teams see more than 440,000 patients at more than 440 locations.
-For cancer treatment, that includes more than 300 locations in the U.S., 40 locations in Australia, 14 in the UK and 18 in Spain, with more than 30 new centres under development.
+During the Reporting Report, the organisation employed or otherwise engaged more than 6,000 highly trained physicians, healthcare professionals and support staff across Australia, UK, Europe, and the U.S. Every year GenesisCare's clinical teams see more than 440,000 patients at more than 440 locations.